sunlaud/maven-repo/README.md

 </dependency>
 ```
 </div>
-2. <div>enterprise-calc - enterprise calculator used as a target for test coverage
+2. <div>enterprise-calc - enterprise calculator used as a target for test coverage<br/>
-Version: v1.0-SNAPSHOT
+Version: v1.0-SNAPSHOT<br/>

 ```xml
 <dependency>